Sport in India: Cricket

-Field Hockey
+Field hockey

-Field Hockey is a popular sport in Odisha state.
-Until the mid-1970s, India men's team dominated international field hockey, winning even Olympic gold medals and won the 1975 Men's Hockey World Cup.
-Since then, barring a gold medal at the 1980 Olympics, and a bronze medal at Tokyo 2020 Olympics, India's performance in field hockey has been dismal, as Australia, Netherlands and Germany improved.
-Its decline is also due to the change in rules of the game, introduction of artificial turf, and internal politics in Indian field hockey bodies.
-The popularity of field hockey has also declined massively parallel to the decline of the Indian hockey team.
-Throughout the 1980s, 1990s and 2000s, the standard of Indian hockey greatly deteriorated, with a low point occurring in 2008, after the Men's team failed to qualify for the 2008 Olympics and finishing last in the 2012 Olympics.
+Field hockey, until the mid-1970s, was dominated by the India men's national field hockey team, winning Olympic gold medals and the 1975 Men's Hockey World Cup.
+Field hockey declined within the country due to changing rules, the introduction of artificial turf, and internal politics in Indian field hockey bodies.
+In 2008, the men's team failed to qualify for the 2008 Olympics and finished last in the 2012 Olympics.

-However, since the mid-2010s the men's team has undergone a gradual revival at the regional, continental, and global stage, becoming runners up at the 2014 Commonwealth Games and winning 2014 Asian Games gold.
-Despite bowing out at the quarter final stage of the 2016 Rio Olympics following a loss to Belgium, India would capture the 2017 Men's Hockey Asia Cup title, restoring consistent dominance in Asia.
-A marked Olympic improvement was witnessed at the 2020 games in Tokyo, when India captured the bronze medal, signifying the first medal and highest placing at the tournament in 41 years - since 1980.
-Currently, the Indian men's team is 5th in the rankings of the Fédération Internationale de Hockey sur Gazon (FIH, English:International Hockey Federation), the international governing body of field hockey and indoor field hockey.
+However, the men's team were second place at the 2014 Commonwealth Games and won gold in field hockey at the 2014 Asian Games.
+Losing at the quarter final stage of the 2016 Rio Olympics following a loss to Belgium, and won the 2017 Men's Hockey Asia Cup.
+India, at the 2020 games in Tokyo and 2024 games in Paris, won a bronze medal.
+Currently, the Indian men's team is fifth in the rankings of the Fédération Internationale de Hockey sur Gazon (FIH, English: International Hockey Federation), the international governing body of indoor and outdoor field hockey.